Wolverine971/9takes/src/blog/enneagram/enneagram-type-3.md

 <h2>🧭 Motivations of an Enneagram 3</h2>

 Enneagram Type 3 individuals, also known as "The Achiever," are motivated by a desire for success and recognition.
 They are often driven by a need to be seen as successful, accomplished, and admired by others.
-They are highly goal-oriented and may be willing to work hard and take on significant challenges in order to achieve their goals.
+They are highly goal-oriented and may be willing to work hard and take on significant challenges to achieve their goals.

 Type 3s are often very competitive and enjoy being the best in their field.
 They may be motivated by a desire to win, to achieve a high level of status or recognition, or to be seen as an expert in their area of expertise.
 They may also be motivated by a fear of failure, as they may worry that failure could harm their reputation or lead to a loss of status or respect from others.

 Type 3s are often skilled at presenting themselves in a positive light and may be highly attuned to the expectations and opinions of others.
-They may work hard to project an image of success, confidence, and achievement, even if they are struggling with feelings of self-doubt or insecurity.
+They may work hard to project an image of success, confidence, and achievement, even if they struggle with self-doubt or insecurity.

 </article>